walterhiggins/WMPJS/book-outline.md

 ## @@nextChapter{chapter-10}: Animal Sounds
 ### Introduction
 In this chapter we'll create a simple program to ask players a question and play back sounds based on the answer given.
-You'll learn about Javascript's *switch* statement and ScriptCraft's *sounds* module.
+You'll learn about JavaScript's *switch* statement and ScriptCraft's *sounds* module.
 The new program will ask players what their favorite animal is and play back that animal's sound.

 ### The switch statement
-In chapter @@chapter{chapter-09} you learned how to get input from players and how to test the input using Javascript's *if* statement.
-Javascript provides an additional statement for testing values: the *switch* statement.
+In chapter @@chapter{chapter-09} you learned how to get input from players and how to test the input using JavaScript's *if* statement.
+JavaScript provides an additional statement for testing values: the *switch* statement.
 The switch statement is useful when you want to make decisions by testing a single value.
 The switch statement is best explained by example.
 Create a new file called *animalSounds.js* in the *scriptcraft/plugins/* folder and type the following code:

 @@listing animalSounds_v1.js Animal Sounds

-Save your file then issue the `js refresh()` or `reload` command to reload all Javascript code.
+Save your file then issue the `js refresh()` or `reload` command to reload all JavaScript code.
 Then at the in-game prompt issue the following command:

     /js animalSounds( self );